longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 If you installed Longhorn using the manifests, engine upgrades are enforced by the Longhorn Manager.
 Attempts to upgrade Longhorn Manager may cause unsuccessful pod launches and generate corresponding error logs, although it poses no harm.
 If you encounter such errors, you must revert to the previous Longhorn version and then upgrade the engines that are using the incompatible engine images before the next upgrade.

+> **Warning:**
+> Whenever engine upgrade enforcement causes upgrade failure, Longhorn allows you to revert to the previous version because Longhorn Manager will block the entire upgrade.
+However, Longhorn prohibits downgrading when an upgrade is successful.
+For more information, see [Upgrade Path Enforcement](../../deploy/upgrade/#upgrade-path-enforcement).

 You can determine the versions of engine images that are currently in use with the following script:
 ```bash
 #!/bin/bash